Spetses – Aristocratic and cosmopolitan

 However, cars must be left on the mainland, as traffic is limited to a few vehicles, thus encouraging visitors to explore the island on foot or on bike or by making use of public transport.
 Spetses played a key role in winning the 1821 Greek War for Independence.
 Testament to this are the monuments that dot the island’s impressive promenade.

-A characteristic horse-drawn carriage ride is a delightful way to travel through time past and present.
+A characteristic horse-drawn carriage ride is a delightful way to travel through time, and immerse into the island’s past and present.
 Gaze at the mansions perched atop the hill overlooking the vast blue sea; the traditional shipyards at the Old Port; stop at the newly-renovated landmark Poseidonion Grand Hotel.
 Head west and take note of the Anargyreios and Korgialeneios School of Spetses.
 The sprawling complex of buildings is where author John Fowles taught English.
 His time on Spetses inspired his novel, “The Magus”.
 Enjoy seaside dining, shopping and a variety of special events held in spring, summer and autumn.

 Spetses Island is 50 miles south of Greece’s major port, Piraeus, and just 1.5 miles off the coast of Argolis.
 Known as Pitioussa (meaning ‘full of pines’) in ancient times, modern Spetses lives up to this reputation.
 Its strategic location, at the entrance of the Argolic Gulf, has shaped this island, originally inhabited around 2300 BC.